If you every dreamed of owning your own business boy does this Seattle based company called Amazon have a deal for you or do they?

 This is another brilliant way Amazon is making good on its increasingly demanding product delivery schedule without having the responsibility of it all.

-“The challenges of doing delivery work for Amazon have taken many dozens of delivery owners by surprise,” Schlactus says.
+“The challenges of doing delivery work for Amazon has taken many dozens of delivery owners by surprise,” Schlactus says.
 “My read is that Amazon is doing this to address a dwindling supply of independent delivery companies who are willing and able to work with them.”

 Why is Amazon’s requirement that you hire, rather than contract with, drivers so onerous?
 Because it subjects the delivery company to a wide array of expenses, from employment taxes, workers compensation and unemployment insurance levies, as well as to substantial additional liability.